-- A. During the first three semesters (RTE 181, 182, 183) students will be systematically rotated through the general diagnostic areas of the radiology department.
+I. During the first three semesters (RTE 1081,1082,1083) students will be systematically rotated through all diagnostic areas of the radiology department.
 These rotations will include general radiography, fluoroscopy, surgery, emergency, transporting, and the front desk/electronic file management.
-The rotations are planned to assure the student has the opportunity to build a strong basic technical skill set and develop an understanding of the workings of a medical imaging department. - B. Rotation schedules: The clinical coordinator will create a master schedule which outlines the dates students will rotate through their home hospital and Kaiser sites. - C. The Clinical Instructor will create the site-specific rotation schedule.
-It will be distributed to each student and posted at each clinical site. - D. Clinical site assignment will be made during the first month of the first semester. - E. Semesters four and five will involve 5-week specialized rotations in fluoroscopy, pediatrics, trauma, portables/operating room, outpatient, and diagnostic imaging. - F. Included in these rotations will be occasional weekend and evening work shifts.
-These shifts will be included in the RTE 281/282 rotation schedule.
+The rotations are planned to assure the student has the opportunity to build a strong basic technical skill set and develop an understanding of the workings of a medical imaging department.

+- II.
+Rotation schedules: The clinical coordinator will create a master schedule which outlines the dates students will rotate through their home hospital, other outpatient settings, and Kaiser sites. - III.
+The Clinical Instructor will create the site-specific rotation schedule.
+It will be distributed to each student and posted at each clinical site. - IV.Clinical site assignment will provided during the first month of the first semester. - V. Semesters four and five will involve 5-week specialized rotations in fluoroscopy, pediatrics, trauma, portables/operating room, outpatient, and diagnostic imaging. - VI.Included in these rotations will be occasional weekend and evening work shifts.
+These shifts will be included in the RTE 2081/2082 rotation schedule.
 Typically, the diagnostic and trauma rotations will have at a minimum one weekend rotation and one week of evenings.
-The hours worked for these shifts are dependent upon staffing availability at the clinical education center.

-- G. Once the student has completed all of their ARRT required competencies they may request optional rotations to a maximum of two advanced modalities. - H. Mammography rotations: Male students interested in a mammography rotation should review the JRCERT program's policy regarding student clinical rotations in mammography.
+The hours worked for these shifts are dependent upon staffing availability at the clinical education center. - VII.
+Once the student has completed all of their ARRT required competencies they may request optional rotations to a maximum of two advanced modalities. - VIII.
+Mammography rotations: Male students interested in a mammography rotation should review the JRCERT program's policy regarding student clinical rotations in mammography.
 This policy is based on the sound rationale presented in a position statement on student mammography clinical rotations adopted by the Board of Directors of the Joint Review Committee on Education in Radiologic Technology (JRCERT) at its April 2016 meeting.
-The JRCERT position statement is included as Addendum A to the program's policy and is also available on the JRCERT Web site, www.jrcert.org, Programs & Faculty, Program Resources. - I. These specialty rotations may take place at any affiliated hospital or outpatient clinic, as deemed appropriate. - J. A rotation schedule for RTE 281 and 282 will be provided to the students and clinical education centers prior to the start of RTE 281.
+The JRCERT position statement is included as Addendum A to the program's policy and is also available on the JRCERT Web site, www.jrcert.org, Programs & Faculty, Program Resources. - IX.
+These specialty rotations may take place at any affiliated hospital or outpatient clinic, as deemed appropriate. - X. A rotation schedule for RTE 2081 and 2082 will be provided to the students and clinical education centers prior to the start of RTE 281.
 Any schedule change is at the discretion of the clinical coordinator.
-There will be no schedule changes due to driving distances or desire to be placed at a particular clinical education center. - K. Any requests for schedule change due to extenuating circumstances must be made in writing to the clinical coordinator.
+There will be no schedule changes due to driving distances or desire to be placed at a particular clinical education center. - XI.Any requests for schedule change due to extenuating circumstances must be made in writing to the clinical coordinator.